feature-engine/feature_engine/README.md

 Name: var_A, dtype: int64
 ```

-See more usage examples in the Jupyter Notebooks in the **example** folder of this repository, or in the documentation: http://feature-engine.readthedocs.io
+See more usage examples in the Jupyter Notebooks in the **example** folder of this repository, or in the [documentation](http://feature-engine.readthedocs.io).

 ## Contributing